 The majority of my patients report some change in their mood when they start the pill.
 If you're experiencing changes like new onset anxiety, depression or lack of motivation, please meet with your doctor.

 You can read more about the negative effects of birth control on your mood in this article.

 Because birth control depletes key nutrients you can find yourself deficient in magnesium, B vitamins, zinc, and antioxidants.
 This is why I recommend women on the pill or with a history of it use a quality prenatal to support their health.

 And this is all the tip of the iceberg.
-In my book, Ditch the Pill, I go into detail on all the ways the birth control pill can and does wreck your health if you're not actively safeguarding against the side effects.
+In my book, Beyond the Pill, I go into detail on all the ways the birth control pill can and does wreck your health if you're not actively safeguarding against the side effects.
 But you’ll also learn how to stay safe while you’re on it, how to effectively transition off, and the exact steps you need to take to reverse PBCS.

 On the Pill.
 Off the Pill.
 What Next?

 My doctor didn't tell me any of this.
 And based on my patient population I'd bet you didn't get the low down on this before they wrote you that Rx.

 So what next?
 Get informed on how to support your body.
 You can grab my free birth control guide that will outline what you can do to protect your body now and in their future.

 When it comes to your body, you deserve to be informed.